Seafzz/todo/README.md

 - **Version Control**: Git, Github
 - **IDE**: Visual Studio Code, GitHub
 - **AI Assistance**: VS-Code - Copilot

+### JavaScript Note
+A significant portion of the JavaScript in the project comes from third-party and static files collected during the "collectstatic" process.
+These includes essential front-end dependencies such as Bootstrap and jQuery.

 ## Setup and Installation
 1. **Clone the repository from GitHub**: